IPADS-DuVisor/ae-guide/README.md

 You should clone two repositories:

-* `aws-scripts`.
+* `ae-aws-scripts`.
 This repository has scripts for connecting to the master machine.
-* `firesim_scripts`.
+* `ae-firesim-scripts`.
 This repository has scripts for running tests and pre-built images.

 ```bash
 # Scripts for connecting to master.